There’s a lot of buzz about millennials today and how to market to them.

 Let’s face it.
 Most millennials don’t have a lot of money.

-It’s great to get millennials energized and excited, but at the end of the day, they don’t have the collective power to turn that energy into money for you.
+It’s great to energise millennials, but at the end of the day, they don’t have the collective power to turn that energy into money for you.

-The bottom line is you don’t have to do all your marketing on Periscope or Snapchat.
+The bottom line is to focus your marketing on Facebook and possibly give TikTok a miss:

 But what do these boomers do on social media?